Most churches don’t fail because of some salacious scandal or dramatic clashing of personalities.

 Hebrews 6:11-12 TLB

-To be indifferent is to see people go through challenges or suffering, and feel nothing about it; you find a way to tell yourself not to care or why it’s not your problem.
+To be indifferent is to see people go through challenges or suffering, and feel nothing about it.
+We tell ourselves not to care and that it’s not our problem.

 Jesus continued to say to all of them, “Any of you who want to be my follower must stop thinking about yourself and what you want.
 You must be willing to carry the cross that is given to you every day for following me.